asyncapi/parser-js/README.md

 ## Develop

 1. Write code and tests in the `test` folder.
-2. Make sure all tests pass `npm test`
+2. Make sure all tests pass `npm test`.
-3. Make sure code is well formatted and secure by `npm run lint` command
+3. Make sure code is well formatted and secure by `npm run lint` command.

 ## Contributing